Mother Nature constantly amazes with her spectacular displays of beauty, but you’d be hard pushed to spot anything more spectacular than a sunset.

 Another stunning spot is slightly further up the coast – the breath-taking Cleveland Way overlooking higgledy-piggledy Staithes.
 Clinging to the cliffs, the glow of the red roofed fisherman’s cottages reaches out to sea, making this the perfect setting for sunset watching.

 But it’s not just about the North Yorkshire coast.
 Another wonderful spot is the shores of Windermere Lake.
 Here, you can catch some majestic displays reflecting on the still waters.
 A popular spot, there’s few people around later in the day and the dramatically brooding Langdale Fells rise darkly against the blushing evening sky – beautiful and very romantic.
 The perfect spot for an evening picnic for two.

-Those are just a few of our favourite spots, but truth be told if you take to the North Yorkshire Moors and Coast or Cumbrian countryside on a clear evening, you’ll witness something spectacular.
+Those are just a few of our favourite locations.
+But truth be told if you simply take to the North Yorkshire Moors and Coast or Cumbrian countryside on a clear evening, you’ll witness something spectacular.